tytydraco/yessleep/out/The_monster_under_my_bed_is_afraid_of_the_one_in_my_closet.md

 *Still!* I hear you say. *Shouldn’t you have been a little bit frightened?!*

-Well, here’s one more story for you.
-When I was eleven my family moved into a new house.
+Well, here’s one more story for you: when I was eleven my family moved into a new house.
 There were only two bedrooms, and my parents were in the master.
 I *begged* them not to make me sleep in the other one.
 Want to know why?

 Plastered to the ceiling right above my bed was this emaciated, naked old man.
 He looked at least seventy or eighty with mad-scientist hair and a scraggily beard.
 His face was fixed in a permanent scream, eyes wide and mouth open, with no sound.
 He didn’t move at all, just lay there, rag-dolled on the ceiling.